 Many of the clients of Schlosser & Pritchett represent on weapons charges are ordinary citizens who are carrying a gun improperly in their car.
 Most don’t even know it is illegal or how serious the charges are.

-If you have been charged with a weapons violation in North Carolina, you could be facing a major fine, probation or jail time.
-If your weapons violation is connected with another charge, such as a drug crime or robbery, you could face a serious jail sentence.
+If you have been charged with a weapons violation in North Carolina, you could face a major fine, probation, or jail time.
+You could face a serious jail sentence if your weapons violation is connected with another charge, such as a drug crime or robbery.

 Involving a criminal defense attorney is one of the most important actions you can take in the face of allegations or charges of a North Carolina firearms offense.